What are the Santa Ana winds that are fueling fires across Southern California?

 The NWS has issued an extreme weather warning of a life-threatening and destructive windstorm for some areas.

-The Pacific Palisades fire has spread to almost 3,000 acres as of Wednesday morning, while the Eaton fire has spread over 1,000 acres through Altadena, Pasadena, Arcadia, and Sierra Madre.
-The Hurst fire in Sylmar at 500 acres.
+The Pacific Palisades fire has spread to nearly 16,000 acres as of Wednesday afternoon, while the Eaton fire has spread to over 10,600 acres through Altadena, Pasadena, Arcadia, and Sierra Madre.

 “By no stretch of the imagination are we out of the woods,” Governor Gavin Newsom said on Tuesday.
 “I saw firsthand the impact of these swirling winds and the embers and the number of structures that are destroyed.
 Not a few, many structures already destroyed.”